 The spinal cord conveys information between the brain and the organs, and vice versa.
 Large bundles of nerves, called tracts or columns, run, for example, from the motor centers in the brain down the spinal cord and connect to pools of motor neurons that are responsible for movement.

-Altered structure results in altered functioning of the brain.
+Altered structure results in the altered functioning of the brain.
 Cerebellum influences Frontal Cortex Delta-wave altering cognitive process.
-Cerebellum plays a complex role in executive functions, creativity, attention, planning, emotional regulation, or reward-seeking behavior.
+The cerebellum plays a complex role in executive functions, creativity, attention, planning, emotional regulation, or reward-seeking behavior.
 Dysfunction or abnormalities within the structure of the cerebellum can be linked to disorders such as schizophrenia, Tourette's syndrome, autism spectrum, Parkinson's disease, addictions, bipolar disorder, and depression.
-(Psycology Today, March 29, 2017)
+(Psychology Today, March 29, 2017)

-Movement stimulates efficient communication between the Cerebellum and the Cerebral Cortex; that is neuroplasticity.
-It increases angiogenesis, neurogenesis, synaptogenesis, and the synthesis of neurotransmitters in different cerebral structures involved in cognition due to increase in the liberation of neurotrophic factors and the production of enzymatic antioxidants.
+Movement stimulates efficient communication between the Cerebellum and the Cerebral Cortex; which is neuroplasticity.
+It increases angiogenesis, neurogenesis, synaptogenesis, and the synthesis of neurotransmitters in different cerebral structures involved in cognition due to the increase in the liberation of neurotrophic factors and the production of enzymatic antioxidants.

-- Increases size of hippocampus and improves memory
+- Increases the size of hippocampus and improves memory

 - Reverses hippocampal volume